VictorKabata/Notflix/README.md

 [Kotlin Multiplatform](https://kotlinlang.org/docs/multiplatform.html) is a framework of Kotlin that allows for sharing of a single codebase for business logic across different [targets](https://kotlinlang.org/docs/multiplatform-dsl-reference.html#targets)/platforms.
 Some of the targets supported by kotlin are: Android, iOS, Kotlin/JVM, Kotlin/JS, Android NDK, Windows, Linux, macOS etc.

-[Compose Multiplatform](https://www.jetbrains.com/lp/compose-mpp/) is a UI framework maybe by Jetbrains that allow for simple and accelerated desktop application and web development using [compose](https://developer.android.com/jetpack/compose).
+[Compose Multiplatform](https://www.jetbrains.com/lp/compose-mpp/) is a UI framework made by Jetbrains that allow for simple and accelerated desktop application and web development using [compose](https://developer.android.com/jetpack/compose).
 Compose multiplatform also allows sharing compose UI code between diffrent platforms. eg android, desktop(Windows, Linux, MacOS) and web.

 ## Table Of Content